mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 For details on routing and network encryption, refer to section [3.1 How Is Data in Transit Secured?](#data-in-transit) above.

-## 4 What Kind of Logging and Audit Trails Are Provided in the Mendix Cloud?
+## 4 What Kind of Logging & Audit Trails Are Provided in the Mendix Cloud?

 Mendix applies extensive logging of the whole application lifecycle.
 Logging is done not only on actions performed by the Mendix Runtime, but also on activities during the design, development, and deployment of an application.
 Accordingly, there is a full audit trail of all the relevant activities in an app, as well as who executed them and when they were executed.